Modern Skirts: European tour and later albums

-Breakup
+Dissolution of the band

-On February 28, 2013, the band announced their breakup in an email to fans, and played their last show at the 40 Watt Club on April 5, 2013.
+On February 28, 2013, the band announced their breakup in an email to fans and played their last show at the 40 Watt Club on April 5, 2013.
 The band members all felt "that Modern Skirts has run its course, both creatively and professionally".
 The band members continue to play music solo.

+In 2021, the band reunited for the first time in nearly a decade to play the September Days Festival.